binwiederhier/ntfy/docs/develop.md

 $ make build
 ...
 # This builds web app, docs, and the ntfy binary (for amd64, armv7 and arm64).
-# This will be SLOW (1+ minutes on my laptop).
+# This will be SLOW (5+ minutes on my laptop on the first run).
 Maybe look at the other make targets?
 ```

 You'll see all the outputs in the `dist/` folder afterwards: